mansilladev/PoyntOS_Emulator_Install/README.md

 ## Using AVD in Android Studio?
-If you're using AVD (Android Virtual Device Manager in Android Studio), we have packaged a pre-configured image of the PoyntOS Emulator.
-Navigate to the `avd_files` folder in this package and review the instructions in `POYNTOS_INSTALL_AVD.md`.
+If you're using AVD (Android Virtual Device Manager in Android Studio), we have packaged a pre-configured device image of the PoyntOS Emulator.
+AVD provides many knobs and levers and using this package should guarantee a smooth running PoyntOS emulator with minimal effort.
+Navigate to the `_INSTALL_ANDROID_STUDIO_AVD` folder in this package and review the instructions in README.

 ---

-## Using another emulator or a physical tablet?
+## Using a different emulator or a physical tablet?
-If you're using an emulator other than AVD (like Genymotion) _or_ you want to install the PoyntOS emulator on a physical device, we have provided a script that installs PoyntOS to your device.
+If you're using an emulator other than AVD (like Genymotion) _or_ you want to install the PoyntOS emulator on a physical device, we have provided a script that installs PoyntOS to your device using the `adb` command line tool. e
-Navigate to the `adb_files` folder in this package and review the instructions in `POYNT_OS_ADB.md`.
+Navigate to the `_INSTALL_WITH_ADB` folder in this package and review the instructions in README.

 ---